wtavi00/Airport-management-system/README.md

 1. Input runway and fuel status to determine whether a flight can land.
 2. Generate tickets for passengers, including validating their luggage weight and handling extra baggage charges.
+3. Conduct security checks for passengers and baggage.
+4. Output ticket costs and additional charges for all passengers